knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 I would REFRAIN from using for now becase the status is not updating correctly for me always.
 I need to look into this more.
 Eventually it gets reset correctly using the `polling_state_delay`.
 This issue has something to do with telling the door to open/close but then not reporting back the opening/closing state but the initial state.

-## Arrrrrrgggghhhhhhhh!!!

-*My "home" app gets into a hosed situation where it says  " `no response`" although it initially shows the correct state--I can use the controls and everything looks like it is responding.
-Sometimes the HomeBridge accessory disappears too.
-Sometiomes I can't add a new HomeBridge accessory.....
-I've had to delete my homebridge, rename it, give it a new ID, delete 'my home',  throw out the homebridge caches....
-Oh, and now I find I have to restart my router to fix issues!
-Oh even better I had to turn toggle off/on the iCloud keychain on all my devices.
-This is a huge impact on my development.
-Driving me nuts.*

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`